Andrea/andrea.github.io/_posts/2025-11-19-making-of-a-decision-2.markdown

 As an industry we tend to highly value the _stock_ of knowledge, and not so much _flow_.
 However without knowledge flow it would be impossible to build systems.
 And not just that, reading further on this I found out that it was essential to innovation.

-One of my Heuristics for the the health of an organisation is how much time they spend learning, and how much time they spend learning together.
-The closer those figures are to zero the most likely the organisation is suffering from slow delivery and lacking in innovation.

-## Innovation
+### Innovation

-Turns out that there is
+Most organisations actively pursue innovation in what makes them unique, as a way to insure their growth and longevity.
+Given how critical innovation is to organisational survival, researchers have extensively studied what actually makes organisations innovative.
+Multiple papers examine the relationship between knowledge sharing and innovation, the results are consistent.
+As one study clearly spells it out

 > "Knowledge transfer among employees is thought to be crucial determinant of an organisation's capacity to utilise new knowledge and innovate."

-Source: Relationships between knowledge inertia, organizational learning and organization innovation Shu-hsien Liaoa, Wu-Chen Fei b , Chih-Tang Liu
+Source: Relationships between knowledge inertia, organizational learning and organization innovation by Shu-hsien Liao, Wu-Chen Fei, Chih-Tang Liu

+As an industry, we have known for many decades that the need for knowledge transfer  is essential to build and  maintain complex  software systems

-## Continuity of the "Theory"
+## Historic lens: Continuity of the "Theory"

-Peter Naur's seminal paper from 1985, Programming as Theory Building, talks about the importance of people carrying the theory of the program or system.
+Peter Naur's seminal paper from 1985, *Programming as Theory Building*, talks about the importance of people carrying the theory of the program or system.

 > " Thus, again, the program text and its documentation has proven insufficient as a carrier of some of the most important design ideas"
 Source: Peter Naur, Programming as Theory Building